Dozed12/df-style-worldgen/README.md

 - Open pyWorld/dist
 - Run pyWorld.exe (not pyWorld.py)

-Note: These Distributions will be built every saturday, if you have python 2.7.11 installed you can run pyWorld\pyWorld.py (Not tested)

-Linux (WIP):

-Note: Linux version is currently broken in both 32/64 bit getting stuck after ReadGovernemnts probably missing library.

 # Instructions

 After opening pyWorld it generates a map for you and displays Biome Map Mode